 Weigela is winter hardy to -29°C (-20°F).

 In spring, topdress the root zone of the plants with a balanced organic fertiliser.

 Single Plants: 1.80m (5' 10") each way (minimum)

 Rows: 1.80m (5' 10") with 1.80m (5' 10") row gap (minimum)

 Set our purchased plants from autumn through to spring, as long as your soil is not frozen.
 Container-grown plants can be set out until early summer.
 Water young plants regularly, and cover the root zone with an organic mulch to keep the soil lightly moist at all times.
 Allow 2 m (6 feet) between plants when planting weigela as a hedge.
 Dwarf cultivars may merit closer spacing.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.

 Native to Asia, weigela produces pink tubular blossoms in spring, and many modern cultivars rebloom well into summer.
-Foliage color ranges from lime green to deep burgundy; flowers range from light pink to deep red.
+Foliage colour ranges from lime green to deep burgundy; flowers range from light pink to deep red.
 Easily grown in a range of climates and soils, weigela makes a beautiful specimen shrub with an unusually long bloom time.

 Branches can be used in cut arrangements, preferably taken from the back side of the plants where they won’t be missed.
-The foliage of red-leafed varieties is also useful when cut.
+The foliage of red-leaved varieties is also useful when cut.
 Weigela requires little pruning.
 Trim as needed in winter to remove dead branches and old canes, but allow the plant to follow its natural rounded shape.